Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Introduction

 \section{Introduction}

-Disordered amorphous indium oxide (a-InO$_x$) films have long served as an experimental platform for studying the electrical properties of disordered systems.
+\blfootnote{ $^*$ ifllovo@cesga.es (Corresponding author)} \blfootnote{ $^\dagger$ julien.delahaye@neel.cnrs.fr} Disordered amorphous indium oxide (a-InO$_x$) films have long served as an experimental platform for studying the electrical properties of disordered systems.
 During the 1980s, many theoretical predictions related to the Mott-Anderson metal-insulator transition were verified in this system \cite{OvadyahuSS1982, ImryPRL1982, OvadyahuJPC1986} and in the early 1990s, two new topics rose from disordered indium oxide films measurements.
 The first topic was the search for an electron glass \cite{DaviesPRL1982, GrunewaldJPCS1982, PollakSEM1982}, with the reports of slow and glassy relaxations of the conductance in field effect experiments on insulating films \cite{BenChorinPRB1993, VakninPRB2002, PollakBookElectronGlass2012}.
 The second topic was the study of the superconducting-insulator transition (SIT) in amorphous films as a function of magnetic field \cite{HebardPRL1990, GantmakherJETPL2000, SambandamurthyPRL2004} and disorder \cite{ShaharPRB1992}.
 The nature of this transition, especially the insulating state terminating superconductivity, remain the subject of heated experimental and theoretical debates \cite{SambandamurthyPRL2005, SacepeNP2020}.
-The spectacular properties of this insulating state may indeed reflect the existence of a many body localized phase \cite{OvadiaSR2015}, a topical and striking issue in condensed matter physics \cite{GornyPRL2005, BaskoAP2006, OganesyanPRB2007, NandkishoreARCM2015, AletCRP2018}.
+The unusual properties of this insulating state may indeed reflect the existence of a many body localized phase \cite{OvadiaSR2015}, a topical and striking issue in condensed matter physics \cite{GornyPRL2005, BaskoAP2006, OganesyanPRB2007, NandkishoreARCM2015, AletCRP2018}.

 From an applications perspective, a-InO$_x$ films are also a promising system for the fabrication of high kinetic inductances.
 Such electrical circuit elements can be obtained from superconducting a-InO$_x$ films approaching the SIT, in the form of long wires of a few micrometers wide \cite{AstafievNature2012, Charpentier2024} from which low-loss and small size microwave resonators can be made, crucial for the development of quantum circuits \cite{AstafievNature2012, SacepeNP2020, Charpentier2024}.
 Additionally, these films have been used to manufacture sensitive kinetic inductance photon detectors \cite{DupreSST2017}.
 Doped a-InO$_x$ films have also found extensive use in the production of semiconducting microdevices, such as transparent thin-film transistors (TFT).
 As oxygen-vacancies in a-InO$_x$ exhibit electronic properties equivalent to those of tin-doped amorphous indium-tin oxide (a-ITO) \cite{Bellignham91}, fields already benefiting from the commercial use of a-ITO (e.g.,transparent display research) could also potentially leverage the control of the electronic properties of a-InO$_x$.